 - “Account dripping.”A cleaned-out bank account is easy to spot, so some thieves work by taking small amounts of cash over time.
 Checking your loved one’s bank statements regularly can help you stop this kind of fraud.

 Identity theft is a form of financial abuse your loved one should never have to endure.
-An experienced Texas nursing home abuse or neglect lawyer can help.
-Contact Crowe Arnold & Majors, LLP.
+An experienced Dallas nursing home abuse lawyer can help.
+Contact Crowe Arnold & Majors, LLP today for a free no-obligation consultation.